FTFT: Efficient and Robust Fine-Tuning by Transferring Training Dynamics: Transferability of Training Dynamics

 \subsection{Transferability Across Pretraining Methods}

 We now study the transferability of training dynamics across different pretraining methods.
-Successful transfers of this type enable the exploitation of efficient reference models, in cases where there is no efficient version of the main model that suits the downstream task.
+Successful transfers of this type enable the use of efficient reference models, when there is no efficient version of the main model that suits the downstream task.

-The results for $\text{DeBERTaV3}_\text{Large}$ as the main model with different reference models are shown in Table~\ref{tab:nli_overall} under section \emph{across different pretraining methods} (NLI) and Table~\ref{tab:hsd_overall} (HSD, Appendix \ref{app:additional_results}).
-We observe that \emph{training dynamics are generally transferable across different pretraining methods}: $\text{DeBERTaV3}_\text{Large}$ achieves comparable performance using DMs constructed by different reference models in most cases.
-However, there are a few exceptions: when using $\text{ELECTRA}_\text{Small}$ as the reference model, the performance is clearly worse on the NLI OOD datasets than when using ERM.
-We hypothesize that $\text{ELECTRA}_\text{Small}$ is not strong enough for constructing effective DMs, and analyze this hypothesis further in \S\ref{subsec:how_efficient_can_we_be} below.
+The results for $\text{DeBERTaV3}_\text{Large}$ as the main model with different reference models are shown in Table~\ref{tab:nli_overall} under section \emph{across different pretraining methods} (NLI) and Table~\ref{tab:hsd_overall} (HSD, Appendix \ref{app:additional_results}). \emph{Training dynamics are generally transferable across different pretraining methods}: $\text{DeBERTaV3}_\text{Large}$ achieves comparable performance using DMs constructed by different reference models in most cases.
+However, there is one exception: when using $\text{ELECTRA}_\text{Small}$ as the reference model, the performance is clearly worse on the NLI OOD datasets than when using ERM.
+We hypothesize that $\text{ELECTRA}_\text{Small}$ is not strong enough for constructing effective DMs.
+We analyze this hypothesis further in \S\ref{subsec:how_efficient_can_we_be} below.